Linda Nochlin: Global Feminisms

 In March 2007, Nochlin co-curated the feminist art exhibition "Global Feminisms" alongside Maura Reilly at the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum, New York City, United States.
-It was the first international exhibition that was exclusively dedicated to feminist art, and it featured works from approximately eighty-eight women artists from around the world.
+It was one of the first international exhibitions (see alsoWACK!
+Art and the Feminist Revolution) that was exclusively dedicated to feminist art, and it featured works from approximately eighty-eight women artists from around the world.
 The exhibit featured art in all forms of media, such as photography, video, performance, painting and sculpture.
 The goal of the exhibit was to move beyond the dominating brand of Western feminism, and instead showcase different understandings of feminism and feminist art from a global perspective.

-Women Artists: 1550-1950
+Women Artists: 1550–1950

-Alongside Global Feminisms, Nochlin also co-curated Women Artists: 1550-1950, the first international art exhibition created solely by female artists on December 21, 1976.
+Alongside Global Feminisms, Nochlin also co-curated Women Artists: 1550–1950, the first international art exhibition created solely by female artists on December 21, 1976.
 It debuted eighty-three artists from 12 countries, and contained roughly 150 European American paintings.
-In the exhibition catalogue, Ann Sutherland Harris and Linda Nochlin stated “Our intention in assembling these works by European and American women artists active from 1550 to 1950 is to make more widely known the achievements of some fine artists whose neglect can in part be attributed to their sex and to learn more about why and how women artists first emerged as rare exceptions in the sixteenth century and gradually became more numerous until they were a largely accepted part of the cultural scene.”
+In the exhibition catalogue, Ann Sutherland Harris and Linda Nochlin stated "Our intention in assembling these works by European and American women artists active from 1550 to 1950 is to make more widely known the achievements of some fine artists whose neglect can in part be attributed to their sex and to learn more about why and how women artists first emerged as rare exceptions in the sixteenth century and gradually became more numerous until they were a largely accepted part of the cultural scene."
 As a four-city exhibition, it was originally located at the Los Angeles County Museum of Art in Los Angeles, California, United States.
-It was then moved and displayed at the Jack S. Blanton Museum of Art at the University of Texas in Austin, Texas.
+It was then moved and displayed at the Jack S. Blanton Museum of Art at the University of Texas at Austin, Texas.
 It then continued its journey and was displayed at the Carnegie Museum of Art in Pittsburgh, Pennsylvania, and completed the exhibition at the Brooklyn Museum in New York City, the same place Global Feminisms was displayed.